Jim Barber (ventriloquist): Branson, Missouri

 Barber co-starred in the Hamner Barber Variety Show in Branson, Missouri from 2004 to 2013.
 His first work in the resort city was as a featured comedian in the Glen Campbell Goodtime Show.
-He also worked in Branson with The Osmonds, Tony Orlando, Bobby Vinton and Eddie Rabbitt.
-Elsewhere Barber has appeared on the Jerry Lewis MDA Telethon, The Nashville Network, A&E, Fox, ABC, and NBC.
-Barber has also been featured in Las Vegas, Reno, Atlantic City, New Jersey, and on USO shows visiting American troops abroad.
+He also worked in Branson with The Osmonds, Tony Orlando, Yakov Smirnoff, Bobby Vinton and Eddie Rabbitt.
+Elsewhere Barber has appeared on the Late Show with David Letterman, Jerry Lewis MDA Telethon, The Nashville Network, A&E, Fox, ABC, and NBC.
+Barber has also been featured in Las Vegas, Reno, Atlantic City, New Jersey, dozens of Cruise Ships around the world, and on USO shows visiting American troops abroad.

 Business ventures

 Jim Barber has a background in entertainment marketing and for ten years promoted and performed at the Hamner Barber Theater, a 640-seat venue in Branson, Missouri.
 In 2014 Jim was hired as Campaign Chairman to renew Branson's Tourism Community Enhancement District sales tax which successfully passed with a 76.7% approval by the resident voters.
-Barber is also co-owner of a video production, graphic design and publishing company, having personally developed projects for Silver Dollar City, Big Cedar Lodge, Glen Campbell, Jimmy Osmond, Yakov Smirnoff, Pierce Arrow, Clay Cooper, Paul Harris and Tony Orlando among others.
+Barber also co-owned a video production, graphic design and publishing company, having personally developed projects for Silver Dollar City, Big Cedar Lodge, Glen Campbell, Jimmy Osmond, Yakov Smirnoff, Pierce Arrow, Clay Cooper, Paul Harris and Tony Orlando among others.
+Barber has served as the Executive Director of the Branson Regional Arts Council from 2017-2024.

+Since May 2021, Barber has also hosted a daily radio show in Branson, MO at 98.1fm or online at Branson4u.com.